For further information contact media@Festival2022.uk

 Dame Vikki Heywood CBE, who chairs the independent Board set up for Festival UK* 2022, said: ‘Throughout this process the Board and our entire team have sought to ensure that the Festival will encompass the breadth of ideas and potential to celebrate Science, Technology, Engineering, Arts and Maths in new and unexpected ways across the whole of the UK.
 We’d like to thank all the teams that have taken the time to apply to be part of the R&D Project and trust that it has been the stimulating process it was designed to be by opening up positive conversations and potential future collaborations, never thought of, or realised, before.’

 Notes to Editors

-A special purpose vehicle ("Festival 2022 Ltd") has been established in Birmingham, overseen by an independent Board drawn from STEAM sectors and from across the UK, chaired by Vikki Heywood.
-Martin Green CBE is Chief Creative Officer for the festival, leading a team to curate, manage and promote the project; working with strategic delivery bodies within each nation to devise and deliver the programme.
+A special purpose vehicle ("Festival 2022 Ltd") has been established in Birmingham, overseen by an independent Board drawn from STEAM sectors and from across the UK, chaired by Dame Vikki Heywood CBE.
+Martin Green CBE is Chief Creative Officer for the Festival, leading a team to curate, manage and promote the project, working with strategic delivery bodies within each nation to devise and deliver the programme.

-The BBC has committed to being the lead broadcast partner for Festival UK* 2022 which coincides with the 100th anniversary of the foundation of the BBC.
+The BBC is the lead broadcast partner for Festival UK* 2022 which coincides with the 100th anniversary of the foundation of the BBC.
 Both moments share a common goal: to be forward-facing and optimistic as we come out of the COVID pandemic and to demonstrate what British innovation and creativity will look like for the next 100 years.